KASTEL-MobilityLab/MDS-CaseStudy-System/README.md

 - password: pgadmin_password

-Modified `mds-provider-services` because of wrong schema-url, set another default value which works now.
+I modified `mds-provider-services` because of a wrong schema-url and set another default value which works now.
 There was a change between the versions of mds in the naming of the files and also the schema of the json file.
-And after the changes the `mds-provider` repo wasn't maintained anymore.
+After the changes were done in mds, the `mds-provider` repo wasn't maintained anymore.
-Also changed the `mds-provider` because of a syntax error in calculating the sum.
-Therefore changed the dependent git repo for `mds-provider-services` to the forked one with the correct sum calculation.
+I also changed the `mds-provider` because of a syntax error in calculating the sum.
+Therefore I changed the dependent git repo for `mds-provider-services` to the forked one with the correct sum calculation.